 The output amp is the same as the standard Jones output amp.
 Though there were complaints of clipping chroma at 0 and 100 ire rather than –20 and 120, this is a very stable device that affords the user excellent control.
 With an input and output pedestal the user can adjust video pedestal for 0 gain and full gain.

 This Jones synth is unique for Jones devises in that it is built as a modular synth, where as most of what Jones distributed has been buffers, keyers and sequencers built as discrete units needing patching from standard video panels or matrix.
-One thing that is lacking, and it was lacking in general from Jones, Sandine and others, is a cohesive approach to color phase shifting and delay lines, as was done with the Hearn, and any commercial switcher (however the advantage of those two cases is that limiting the ways in which you can use, or patch, the device makes a phase compensation scheme much simpler to implement).
+One thing that is lacking, and it was lacking in general from Jones, Hearn, Sandine and others, is a cohesive approach to color phase shifting and delay lines as any commercial switcher does.
+A switcher though, has the advantage of limiting the ways in which you can use it, or patch it, so the design makes a phase compensation scheme much simpler to implement.
 In general a complicated patch will take a great deal of adjusting/tweaking and a look at the back porch can at times reveal an ugly site (a good output amp aside), for example the frame buffer had a substantial delay.
-But while Hearn’s Videolab offers a concise metaphor and system for processing with careful consideration for phase shift and delay, it does so at the cost of simplification, though granted a Hearn can yield a great deal of variation.
-This Jones system (as well as the ETC system) on the other hand offers greater variation with the addition of maximized second level control and clean stable circuits, however it does so at the potential cost of yielding a very complicated synth to operate (at least in this case).
-On the other hand Hearn’s video labs were also difficult to use, though restrained, as every patch, particularly using the matrix, needed to be built from smaller modules versus say the Jones Colorizer, which unlike this system, is a single function device with a clear interface.
+While Hearn’s Videolab offers a concise metaphor and system for processing, it does so at the cost of simplification, though granted a Hearn can yield a great deal of variation.
+This Jones system, as well as the ETC system, on the other hand offers greater variation with the addition of maximized second level control and clean stable circuits, however it does so at the potential cost of yielding a very complicated synth to operate (at least in this case).
+According to Bill Etra, Hearn resisted adding some of the second level control, and only added many of his vc jacks after Bill flew out to his house to convince him.
+Bill said this is why the the colorizer was so cramped with banana jacks.
+On the other hand Hearn’s video labs were also difficult to use, though restrained, as every patch, particularly using the matrix, needed to be built from smaller modules versus say the Jones Colorizer, or Keyer is a single function device with a clear interface.
 With this Jones synth, complication of use is also increased by the panel layout.
 In order to save the cost of multiple cases and power supplies, and while I, like most others, designed interfaces for general consumption to have panels divided by module and by function, my own synths tended to group all knobs, video patches and analog jacks by type, and then by module and in very tight space.
-This approach was learned from Rich Brewster, who also did the same thing, when building my personal audio synths.
+This approach I learned from Rich Brewster, who also did the same thing, when I was built my first audio synths.

-(This was excerpted from an earlier 1997 text.)
+(This was excerpted and updated from an earlier 1997 text.)